MIRI Imaging Mosaics

 tools or package parameters.

-With the release of APT 2023.3, the default mosaic overlap is set to 20%.
+The default mosaic overlap is set to 10%.
 When building up mosaics using the SUB128 or SUB64 subarrays, the recommended % overlap should be at least 20%, or a larger percentage as deemed necessary by the observer.